JiaxiongQ/DeepBlindness/README.md

 # DeepBlindness
 This repository contains the code (in PyTorch) for "[DeepBlindness: Fast Blindness Map Estimation and Blindness Type Classification for Outdoor Scene from Single Color Image](https://arxiv.org/pdf/1911.00652.pdf)" paper (Arxiv)

-## Note
-The code will be released soon...

 ## Citation
 If you use our code or method in your work, please cite the following:
 ```